Malvaceae Info (Home)

 Pentaloculocarpon chitaleii Kapgate & Kapgate is a fruit fossil from the Intertrappean beds of the Deccan, which may be malvaceous.
 It is a pentalocular loculicidal capsule with axile placentation and single-seeded locules, of ovoid shape measuring 850µ by 1mm.
 The pericarp is differentiated into a outer thin epidermal zone, followed by middle multilayered parenchymatous zone consisting intercellular spaces and mucilage canals, followed by 1-2 layered compact inner zone.
 The seed has a membranous coat.
 The embryo is dicotyledonous and embedded in endosperm tissue. [g]

 Pteleaecarpum is a form genus representing fossil fruit mistakenly interpreted as related to those of Ptelea (Rutaceae).
-However Pteleaecarpum bronnii is now recognised as being the fruit of a species of Craigia (Tilieae), of which floral and foliar material is also available [h].
+It has also been interpreted as sapindaceous .
+However Pteleaecarpum bronnii is now recognised as being the fruit of a species of Craigia (Tilieae), of which floral and foliar material is also available.
 Pteleaecarpum europeum represents the same species .
 Fossil material of Craigia bronnii is known from several localities in Europe, including the Lower Oligocene of Hungary, the Lower Miocene of Bohemia, and the Upper Miocene of Germany

 Sphinxia ovalis is a fossil fruit from the Londay Clay interpreted as being Dombeyoid, and most closely allied to Dombeya and Trochetia.
 (The name Sphinxia is also applied to a Devonian lycopsid; one or other usage of this generic name will be invalid.)